kjepo/lisp/README.md

 a small extra cost we need to pay every time we follow the car/cdr of a cons cell and makes traversing a list more time consuming.

-For integers, we wouldn't have to keep track of the sign bit for negative numbers but we must of course also shift the tagged value three bits to the right before using it.
+For integers, we still have to add the three missing (most significant) bits for negative numbers when we get rid of the tag by shifting.
-We _could_ use `000` as the tag for numbers and apply addition, subtraction, etc on the tagged numbers but LISP program typically don't do a lot of number crunching.
+We _could_ use `000` as the tag for numbers and apply addition, subtraction, etc on the tagged numbers but LISP program typically don't do a lot of number crunching so we reserve the tag `000` for pairs instead.

 # Future plans